ucfopen/Materia/theme/README.md

 Materia provides plenty of ways to tailor the web app to your institution's needs.
 Theming ranges from simple adjustments of links, emails, and images, to overriding entire pages and React components.

 All theming will be done within the `theme` folder of your Materia install (where this README is located).
-Any changes to the theme also will require you to rebuild the frontend using webpack.
+Most changes to the theme also will require you to rebuild the frontend using webpack.
 Instructions to do so are located [below](#once-finished-test-and-deploy)